-b.
-How the strategy is connected to permanent housing resources identified in section P-1.
-The CoC leverages several resources to provide permanent housing options including RRH, PSH, and diverse public housing voucher programs serving former foster youth, seniors, and other specialized programs.
-It matches people to these resources through its CES guided by its prioritization process listed above.
-If awarded, additional funding will increase the PSH housing stock by 97 units.
+The CoC leverages a number of resources to provide permanent housing options including RRH, permanent supportive housing, and diverse public housing voucher programs (e.g., FUP, FYI, P3, EHV).
+It matches people to these resources through its coordinated entry system (CES) guided by its prioritization process listed above.
+If awarded, additional funding will increase the PSH housing stock by 80 units.